 United Nations Environment Programme

 The United Nations Environment Programme Finance Initiative (UNEP FI), a partnership between UNEP and the finance industry, has led the development of a set of guidelines, The Principles for Sustainable Insurance, for embedding sustainability across the insurance industry.
-The process involved extensive global consultation including seven regional workshops worldwide.
-The Co-operators hosted the North American consultation workshop in June 2011.
+The process involved extensive global consultation including seven regional workshops worldwide, including the North American workshop hosted by The Co-operators.

 In collaboration with other leading insurers and reinsurers, we were actively involved in the development of these principles and were proud to be a founding signatory in 2012, the first in North America.
 We are committed to advancing these principles throughout our business and serving as a strong advocate for the principles within the broader insurance industry.

 Since the launch of the principles, we have actively encouraged other insurers and reinsurers to become signatories.
 To learn more about our progress in implementing these Principles please see our Annual Disclosure of Progress in our Integrated Annual Report appendices.

 Council for Clean Capitalism

 In 2012, we became a founding member of the Corporate Knights Council for Clean Capitalism — a group of influential CEOs who are dedicated to the promotion of “clean capitalism” in Canada.
 Clean capitalism is an economic system whose prices fully incorporate social, economic and ecological benefits and costs, and whose actors know the impacts of their marketplace actions.

 Inclusive wealth accounting has been a key priority of the Council since its inception.
 As such, the participants welcomed Statistics Canada’s efforts to begin integrating natural capital (including a portion of energy, mineral, timber and land resources) into its national macroeconomic accounts in December 2015.
 Another area of focus for the Council has been the promotion of green bonds as a tool for funding sustainable projects.
 This advocacy work contributed to the successful launch of Ontario’s first green bonds in 2014; in 2017, Quebec followed Ontario’s lead with its first green bond issuance.
 We hope the enthusiasm generated by these launches will spur other provinces to pursue similar initiatives.
 Our investment company, Addenda Capital, invested in these bonds for The Co-operators and other clients.